'Blood in pee' campaign: Resources and tools

 Visit the CRUK learning and development tools page for further information, resources and tools.

-This page features resources and tools for the third national 'blood in pee' campaign.
-You will find briefings and other additional materials for the 2016 campaign, all designed for healthcare professionals and community based partners.
+This page features resources and tools for the fourth national 'blood in pee' campaign in England.
+You will find briefings and other additional materials for the 2018 campaign, all designed for healthcare professionals and community based partners.

-A range of additional Be Clear on Cancer materials have been developed for the 'blood in pee' campaign, including symptom cards, leaflets and posters:
+A range of additional Be Clear on Cancer materials have been developed for the 'blood in pee' campaign, including symptom cards, leaflets and briefing sheets:

 The public-facing leaflet for the campaign gives information on the symptoms of bladder and kidney cancer, as well as how to reduce the risk of developing these cancers.